 - Realise their worth to the business

-- Help make Ok Tedi a leader of the pack
+- Help make Ok Tedi a leader in the industry

 - Help make Ok Tedi the employer of choice.